Wednesday February 1, 2023

 FILE - Security forces patrol at the scene, after gunmen stormed the Hayat Hotel in the capital Mogadishu, Somalia, Aug.
 21, 2022.
 Somalia has launched what is being called the most significant military offensive against the al-Shabab extremist group in more than a decade.

-WASHINGTON — The Somali government has sent thousands of military recruits to nearby countries for training to strengthen the army for its war against al-Shabab militants, according to the national security adviser for the Somali president."We want to complete making 15,000 soldiers ready within 2023," Ali told VOA in the one-on-one interview in Washington where he met with U.S. officials to seek more support for Somalia.
+WASHINGTON — The Somali government has sent thousands of military recruits to nearby countries for training to strengthen the army for its war against al-Shabab militants, according to the national security adviser for the Somali president.

 In an exclusive interview on January 26 with VOA Somali, Hussein Sheikh-Ali said Somalia has sent 3,000 soldiers each to Eritrea and Uganda in the past few weeks.
 He said an additional 6,000 recruits will be sent to Ethiopia and Egypt.